ARTIST STATEMENT, 2019

-Sarah Bowker-Jones is somewhere between a painter and a sculpture, loving the colours and liquidity of paint but also the physicality of a variety of materials.
-Experimentation of process is vital to Bowker-Jones's practice, as, it seems, is her rare ability to commit to a finished piece.
+Sarah Ryder is somewhere between a painter and a sculptor, loving the colours and liquidity of paint but also the physicality of a variety of materials.
+Experimentation of process is vital to Ryders's practice, as, it seems, is her rare ability to commit to a finished piece.

 Her practice has been long influenced by the 1960's Italian movement Arte Povera for it's liberating use of materials and processes away from the conditioned restraints of traditional art; the Japanese notion of Wabi Sabi which acknowledges enigmatic beauty in the unfinished, imperfection, and impermanence; and her absolute belief in the importance of the freedom of learning through play.

 Much of her resource material is taken from the radius which regularly surrounds her, often making drawings, photographs or notes of typically human made/built things – with human touched and weather aged patina all over it, but no humans in sight.
 Not much of the natural world either.
 It used to be the sea which inspired her work, due to it's ability to put everything into perspective, but now she's a lot older, somehow looking at all these places and objects which have been touched and gradually changed by so many people (and days) feels even more moving than the sea.
 For now at least.